kisunji/typecover/README.md

     MyField1: "hello",
 }
 ```
 ```
 Type example.MyStruct is missing MyField2
 ```

+### Covering a code block
-The `typecover` annotation can be placed at a higher level to cover the whole block.
+The `typecover` annotation can be placed at a higher level (func, if-stmt, for-loop) to cover the whole block.
 ```go
 // typecover:MyStruct
 func example() {